GAN Inversion: A Survey: Applications

 Some methods can perform region-of-interest editing, which allows for the editing of some desired regions in a given image with user manipulation.
-Such operations often involve additional tools to select the desired region, as shown in Figure~\ref{fig:local}.
+Such operations often involve additional tools to select the desired region.
 For example, Abdal~\etal~\cite{abdal2019image2stylegan,abdal2020image2stylegan2} analyze the defective image embedding of StyleGAN trained on FFHQ~\cite{karras2019style}, \ie, the embedding of images with masked regions.
 The experiments show that the StyleGAN embedding is quite robust to the defects in images, and the embeddings of different facial features are independent of each other~\cite{abdal2019image2stylegan}.
 Based on their observation, they develop a mask-based local manipulation method.
 They find a plausible embedding for regions outside the mask and fill in reasonable semantic content in the masked pixels.
-The local region-of-interest editing results of their method are shown in Figure~\ref{fig:local}.
+Zhu~\etal~\cite{zhu2020indomain} use their in-domain inversion method for semantic diffusion.
+This task is to insert the target face into the context and makes them compatible.
+Their method can keep the salient features of the target image (\eg, face identity) and adapt to the context information at the same time.

-There are also some methods that can manipulate information in images other than semantics, \eg, geometry, texture, and color.
-For example, some~\cite{abdal2020styleflow,abdal2019image2stylegan} can change pose rotation for face manipulation, while others~\cite{voynov2020latent} can manipulate geometry (\eg, zoom/shift/rotation), texture (\eg, background blur/add grass/sharpness), and color (\eg, lighting/saturation).
+Some methods also can manipulate the image other than the semantics, \eg, geometry, texture, and color.
+For example, \cite{abdal2020styleflow,abdal2019image2stylegan} change pose rotation for face manipulation, while \cite{voynov2020latent} can manipulate geometry (\eg, zoom/shift/rotation), texture (\eg, background blur/add grass/sharpness), and color (\eg, lighting/saturation).